How to Lower Estrogen

 All estrogens must be detoxified in a two-step process through the liver and bowel.

 Step 1 happens in the liver and requires B vitamins, selenium, and the amino acid glycine.
-This step of estrogen metabolism can be impaired by xenoestrogens and alcohol, which is why alcohol causes higher blood levels of estrogen and can increase the risk of breast cancer.
+It can be slowed by xenoestrogens and alcohol, which is one way alcohol can increase the risk of breast cancer.

 3) Perimenopause

-Estradiol temporarily increases during the years before menopause, sometimes up to three times higher than when you were younger.
-See What estrogen does in your 40s and my perimenopause book Hormone Repair Manual.
+Estradiol increases during the early years of perimenopause, spiking up to three times higher than when you were younger.
+See: What estrogen does in your 40s and my perimenopause book, Hormone Repair Manual.

 4) Insulin resistance